-Over half of Japan's Kanto region watched the Olympics opening ceremony
+Over half of Japan's Kanto region watched Olympics opening ceremony

 TV viewership for the opening ceremony of the Tokyo Olympics averaged 56.4% in the capital and its surrounding areas, an audience ratings firm said Monday.

-Video Research Ltd. said the rating for NHK’s live broadcast of the ceremony, held without spectators at National Stadium on Friday, in the Kanto region in eastern Japan compared with 61.2% for the 1964 Tokyo Olympics opening ceremony.
+Video Research Ltd. said the preliminary rating for public broadcaster NHK’s live broadcast of the ceremony, held in the spectatorless National Stadium on Friday, in the Kanto region in eastern Japan compared with 61.2% for the 1964 Tokyo Olympics opening ceremony.

+With Tokyo under a fourth COVID-19 state of emergency and organizers having decided to ban spectators at venues, Prime Minister Yoshihide Suga has called on the public to cheer athletes at home on TV.

+But attitudes remain mixed in Japan regarding whether the Olympics and Paralympics should be going ahead amid the pandemic, with health experts warning of the spread of the highly contagious delta variant of the virus first detected in India.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.